RachaNetwork/docs/raise-terms.md

 ## 5. DEFINITION AND VALUE OF PARTICIPATIONS

 ### 5.1.
-Participations (RV)
+Participations

-Each Participation of the RAISE POOL (hereinafter, **"RV"**) represents a contractual right of economic participation, expressed in accounting terms on the Platform.
+Each Participation of the RAISE POOL represents a contractual right of economic participation, expressed in accounting terms on the Platform.

-The initial reference value of each RV is **10 USDC**, without prejudice to the fact that said value may be modified in the future by RACHA for technical, operational or market reasons.
+The initial reference value of each participation is **10 USDC**, without prejudice to the fact that said value may be modified in the future by RACHA for technical, operational or market reasons.

 ### 5.2.
 Minimum purchase